callum-rhodes/callum-rhodes.github.io/content/authors/admin/_index.md

     url: https://www.imperial.ac.uk/dyson-robotics-lab

 # Short bio (displayed in user profile at end of posts)
-bio: Automotive / Robotics / Machine vision engineer.
-Passionate about create real-time software solutions and seeing the process through to hardware deployment.
+bio: Automotive / Robotics / Machine vision engineer

 # Interests to show in About widget
 interests: